randriksen/randriksen.github.io/_posts/2023-08-27-certification-1-starting-out-easy.md

 ### Choosing the exam
 You should probably start out by choosing which exam you want to take.
 Different exams lead to different certifications, and there are many different certifications to choose from.
-Its usually not a bad idea to start with the lower level exams, and work your way up to the higher level ones.
+Its usually not a bad idea to begin with the lower level exams, and work your way up to the higher level ones.
-So any of the Microsoft fundamentals, or the AWS Cloud Practitioner are good places to start.
+So any of the Microsoft fundamentals, or the AWS Cloud Practitioner are good choices.
 But if you have a lot of experience, you can drop the fundamentals and go straight for something more advanced.

 ### The price of the exam